The Birth/Death project

 Reach out to us if you’d like to explore joining our teams.

-This phase of the project is supported in part by grants from the Conway, Hadley, Holyoke, and Shelburne Cultural Councils, local agencies which are supported by the Mass Cultural Council, a state agency.
+The 2026 phase of the project is supported in part by grants from the Conway, Hadley, Holyoke, and Shelburne Cultural Councils, local agencies which are supported by the Mass Cultural Council, a state agency.

 Flower and flame images by Dietmar Rabich from Wikimedia Commons.